rowickalab/qDSB-Seq/README.md

     git clone https://github.com/rowickalab/qDSB-Seq.git

-Or download the package and then unzip:
+or download the package and then unzip:

     unzip qDSB-Seq-master.zip